GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Casting Time**: 1 reaction, which you take in response to a melee unarmed attack being successful against you in any degree or a critical failure

-**Effect**: You produce such extrem toxins from your body in an attampt to fight back against the creature, that it inflicts a number of toxic attacks against it equal to the spell's tier.
+**Effect**: You produce such extreme toxins from your body in an attempt to fight back against the creature, that it inflicts a number of toxic attacks against it equal to the spell's tier.
 The first of these attacks ignores any armor.

 **At Higher Tiers**: The benefits for casting at higher tiers is noted above.